-Harrod’s department store is known for their beautiful window displays.
+Harrod’s department store is known for its beautiful window displays.
 The holiday season is a highlight, but you can stop by and window-shop year-round.
-You can also head inside to browse the highest end goods on display, or have tea in the Harrod’s tea rooms.
+You can also head inside to browse the highest-end goods on display or have tea in Harrod’s tea rooms.

 The other place you must shop in London if that’s your jam is Oxford Street.
 You’ll probably spot shops you recognize and a few European brands and shops you won’t know if you’re from North America.
 Personally, I love to stop by UNIQLO and Primark just to stock up on wardrobe essentials.